How To Compute 2 3

 • Exponential Growth and Decay: Many natural phenomena, such as population growth, radioactive decay, and the spread of diseases, exhibit exponential growth or decay.
 Mathematical models using exponential functions are crucial for understanding and predicting these processes.

 • Scientific Notation: Scientists use exponentiation in scientific notation to represent very large or very small numbers concisely.
-For example, the speed of light is approximately 3 x 10⁸ meters per second.
+Take this: the speed of light is approximately 3 x 10⁸ meters per second.

 • Computer Science: Exponentiation is fundamental to many algorithms and data structures in computer science, from cryptography to data compression.